biobakery/humann/readme.md

 ### Basic usage ###

+Type the command:

 `` humann2.py --input $SAMPLE ``

-* $SAMPLE is your filtered fasta or fastq file (ie metagenome.fastq)
+where $SAMPLE is your filtered fasta or fastq file (ie metagenome.fastq)

+Three output files will be created:

+1. $input_dir/$SAMPLENAME_genefamilies.tsv
+1. $input_dir/$SAMPLENAME_pathcoverage.tsv
+1. $input_dir/$SAMPLENAME_pathabundance.tsv

+where $input_dir is the full path to the folder containing $SAMPLE and
+ $SAMPLENAME is the basename of $SAMPLE

+NOTE: To specify the locations of the output files use the (--o_* options).

 ### Additional ways to run ####